BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/walkway.md

 ## Going Further

 - Build out your narrative with more locations.
-- Add more properties to the constructor for Objects to possess.
+- Add more properties to the constructor for Location class Objects to possess.